statamic/v2-docs/content/collections/tags/form-create.md

       The location your user will be taken after a successful form submission.
 If left blank, the user will stay on the same page.
   -
+    name: error_redirect
+    type: string
+    description: >
+      The same as `redirect`, but for failed submissions.
+  -
     name: attr
     type: string
     description: >